abdulj007/Bikeshare-Data-Project/README.md

 This webapp displays descriptive statistics on bike share usage patterns for three major cities in the United States - Chicago, New york city and Washington.

-The datasets where obtained from https://www.motivateco.com/, a bike share system provider for many major cities in the United States
+The datasets where obtained from https://www.motivateco.com/, a bike share system provider for some major cities in the United States

 The webapp was built in python using the libraries listed below:
   - streamlit